Actions

 ctl

-Description: Changes Coraza configuration on transient, per-transaction basis.
+Description: Change Coraza configuration on transient, per-transaction basis.
 Any changes made using this action will affect only the transaction in which the action is executed.
 The default configuration, as well as the other transactions running in parallel, will be unaffected.

 Action Group: Non-disruptive